Emotional Health Services

 When we first start working together, we will have a conversation regarding how I may be able to support your child and your family.

-Together, we will decide if we will start with individual child therapy, family therapy, parent coaching, or a combination of therapies.
+Together, we will decide if we will start with individual child therapy, family therapy, parent coaching, individual adult therapy, or a combination of therapies.

 Types of Emotional Health Services